picosonic/js13k-2024/devdiary/diary.md

 Added NPC character tile, with collision detection that sends the player back to the start point.

 Fixed an issue when time runs out and you're mid-move.

+Added some story line and controls to the into page.

+Added animating stealth plane.